hashan789/Textile-API/README.md

 GET http://localhost:3000/clothes
 ```

 This call will return the current user's data in JSON format.
 The HTTP status code 200 will be returned if the request is successful.
-The HTTP status code 401 will be returned if the user is not authenticated.
+The HTTP status code 401 will be returned if there is no clothes in the shop.

 RESTful APIs are a popular choice for development because they are easy to understand and use.
 They are also scalable and reliable.